K1DV5/docal/README.md

 docal --lsp
 ```

-Right now it has only been tested with the built-in config of Neovim v0.11 and
+Right now it has only been tested with the built-in config of Neovim v0.11.
+It
-only when the file name matches the pattern `*.docal.py`.
-The following is an
+only watches files whose name matches the pattern `*.docal.py`.
+The following
-example Neovim config to use it:
+is an example Neovim config to use it:

 ```lua
 vim.lsp.config.docal = {